remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 #### Creating an CloudFront Distribution for Our Web Site

 Let's update the prior example to add a CloudFront distribution in front of our static web site on S3.
 The CDK code below shows the sections that have changed from the prior script.
-We have modified the S3bucket to set the  access to private rather than public, since the traffic will be routed via CloudFront.
+We have modified the S3 bucket to set the  access to private rather than public, since the traffic will be routed via CloudFront.
 We no longer need the bucket to be public, just CloudFront to have access to it.
-You'll see we are creating the appropriate permissions in the `oai` variable and then passing those in to CloudFront under `originAccessIdentity` for the S3 Bucket.
+You'll see that we are creating the appropriate permissions in the `oai` variable and then passing those in to CloudFront under `originAccessIdentity` for the S3 Bucket.

 ```javascript